 ACCREDITED EXERCISE PHYSIOLOGIST, PERTH

-Heart Health and Fitness is composed of nationally accredited exercise physiologists who will help you develop a tailored exercise and lifestyle program, which is based on your specific needs and goals.
+Heart Health and Fitness is composed of nationally accredited exercise physiologists and accredited exercise scientists who will help you develop a tailored exercise and lifestyle program, which is based on your specific needs and goals.

 dr Nikky Gordon